 9. An early image of Shakespeare’s monument in Stratford shows the man holding a sack and not a pen.

-The image that Emmerich shows is from a 1656 book, The Antiquities of Warwickshire by Sir William Dugdale, but to quote Wickipedia, “the engraving was done from a sketch made in 1634 and, like other portrayals of monuments in [Dugdale’s book], is not accurate.”
+The image that Emmerich shows is from a 1656 book, The Antiquities of Warwickshire by Sir William Dugdale, but to quote Wikipedia, “the engraving was done from a sketch made in 1634 and, like other portrayals of monuments in [Dugdale’s book], is not accurate.”

 10. Shakespeare’s will does not include any literary property, whether his own or by others.

 Again, presumably all of Shakespeare’s literary output was the property of his theatrical company or the Earl of Southampton, not himself.
-Also again, why would he leave any literary properties by others to a family who couldn’t read?

 When all is said and done, I’ll probably see Anonymous when it is released.
 As far as I’m concerned, anything that casts William Shakespeare in a prominent light is a net positive.
 I only hope that audiences approach the film with skepticism and regard it as historically accurate as Shakespeare in Love.
 But given America’s fondness for conspiracy theories — from the identity of J.F.K.’s assassin to 9/11 being an inside job — that may be too much to ask.